Module aims

 The aim of this module is to equip you with the tools to formulate and solve applied optimisation problems.
 The module covers several advanced theoretical topics in optimisation such as convex optimisation and multi-objective optimisation with the aim of formulating and solving applied problems.
 Each theoretical topic is covered with an application-driven mindset.
 During the regular classes you will apply the theory on problems arising in a variety of practical domains such as fitting, finance, classification, biology, and advertising.

-The module assumes prior basic optimisation knowledge such as descent methods and constrained optimisation.
-If you are unsure about your background, note that an optional 2-hour self-study pre-course covering the required background is provided (the Autumn module "Optimisation" is not a pre-requisite).
+The module does not assume prior optimisation knowledge (the Autumn module "Optimisation" is not a pre-requisite as the topics are completely complementary).
 Basic knowledge of Python is assumed (self-study resources plus an optional catch-up lab are available on request).
-More information is available on the course homepage.
+For more information, please contact the lecturer.

 Learning outcomes